 40-4-219.
 Amendment of parenting plan--mediation

-(c) the child is 14 years of age or older and desires the amendment;
+(iii) the child is 14 years of age or older and desires the amendment; or

-(ii) attempted to frustrate or deny contact with the child by the other parent; or
+(B) attempted to frustrate or deny contact with the child by the other parent.

-(e) one parent has changed or intends to change the child’s residence in a manner that significantly affects the child’s contact with the other parent.
+(b) If one parent has changed or intends to change the child’s residence in a manner that significantly affects the child’s contact with the other parent, the court shall consider, in addition to all the criteria in 40-4-212 and subsection (1)(a):

 (2) A court may modify a de facto parenting arrangement in accordance with the factors set forth in 40-4-212.

-(3) The court shall presume a parent is not acting in the child’s best interest if the parent does any of the acts specified in subsection (1)(d) or (8).
+(3) The court shall presume a parent is not acting in the child’s best interest if the parent does any of the acts specified in subsection (1)(a)(iv) or (8).

-(4) The court may amend the prior parenting plan based on subsection (1)(e) to provide a new residential schedule for parental contact with the child and to apportion transportation costs between the parents.
+(4) The court may amend the prior parenting plan based on subsection (1)(b) to provide a new residential schedule for parental contact with the child and to apportion transportation costs between the parents.

 (5) Attorney fees and costs must be assessed against a party seeking frivolous or repeated amendment if the court finds that the amendment action is vexatious and constitutes harassment.